decabyte/vehicle_core/README.md

     roslaunch vehicle_core nessie_B_basic.launch

-3) On Trieste (or any external laptop) start the joystick driver:
+3) On Trieste (or any external laptop) start the joystick driver (see Using Joystick for more information):

     roslaunch vehicle_core joystick.launch